-Inside the cathedral, 64 stone round pillars with carved patterns come to people’s eyes first, all of which are carved by using stones from Mount Jin in Suzhou.
+Inside the St. Ignatius Cathedral, 64 stone round pillars with carved patterns come to people’s eyes first, all of which are carved by using stones from Mount Jin in Suzhou.
 There are more than 60 pointed-arch shape windows and six large rose-like windows in the church.
 Different themes of pictures are painted on the rose-like windows.
 Around the walls, 14 pictures of the suffering life of Jesus are presented.
 19 altars are built inside and the main altar in the center was sculptured in Paris first and then transported to Shanghai in 1919.
 On the top of the main altar, a sculpture of St. Mary holding Jesus in her hands is standing there.
 On the left side of the main altar, there exists a hall in memory of the dead people.

-The cathedral is open to the public for limited times only on Saturday and Sunday.
+St. Ignatius Cathedral is open to the public for limited times only on Saturday and Sunday.

 Opening hours: Sat: 13:00 ~ 16:00; Sun: 14:00 ~ 16:00

 Volunteers will guide visitors in a tour every half an hour.